joestubbs/coe379L-sp24/docs/unit01/class_intro.rst

 *"I always hear the word machine learning tossed around, but I want to know more about what it really is and what its applications are."*

-Here is a word cloud of the responses (using term frequencies, a concept )
+Here is a word cloud of the responses (using term frequencies, a concept we will learn more about in the context of NLP!)

 .. figure:: ./images/word-cloud-coe379.png
     :width: 1000px